RogerHuba/roger_python_guide/class_06/facilitator.md

 ## Warm up #2

-- Given a linked_list, iterate the linked list and return the largest value
+- Given a linked_list, write a function that will traverse the linked list and return the largest value
 - input_linked_list (7)->(2)->(13)->(9)->(3) expected return (13)

 ```python